 The script reads (translation may not be accurate) from right to left

 circa 550 BCE

-Jerusalem was originally built around the Gihon Spring yet at the time of Solomon it expanded along a spur to the southeast, an area now titled "the City of David".
-Archaeologists found a series of structures here, one belonging to a person named "Ahiel" identified by a piece of pottery, the remains of a storage jar on which his name was written.
-The house was a typical 4 room Israelite house in which were found cosmetics and other housewares the result of the devastation of 586BC.
+The ostracon was found in a First Temple era residential structure in an area now known as "the City of David".
+The house belonged to a person named "Ahiel" identified by a couple pieces of pottery, the remains of a storage jar on which his name was written.
 This small piece of pottery testifies to one who witnessed the sacking of Jerusalem and subsequent exile of its captives.
 The person who wrote this text witnessed this event.
 Remains of the house of Ahiel belonging to a man named Ahiel, as seen from the east.
-This four-room house (illustration) was built into and over the Millo around 550 BC in the days of young Josiah and Jeremiah.
-The staircase to the left (seen in photos below) would have provided access to the home’s flat roof.
-The lower floor is where animals would have been kept.